Characters: Dragon Age: Origins Non-Playable Characters

 - Slave to PR: Harrowmont toes the line with being a Tradionalist, which makes him more popular with his fellow nobles than a radical former like Bhelen.

-- In Inquisition, he supports Grand Duke Gaspard, the son of the previous Emperor, for the Orlesian throne, sending him weapons.
+- In Inquisition, he supports Grand Duke Gaspard, the nephew of the previous Emperor, for the Orlesian throne, sending him weapons.
 His isolation of the Dwarves and disdain for the casteless almost costs him Orzammar, due to insufficient supplies after trade gets disrupted and the constant threat of the darkspawn.

 - Troubled Sympathetic Bigot: Hates the casteless, but otherwise appears as a sympathetic character.